vishu212000/PRACTICAL-REPORT.md/README.md

 Enter value of i 20
 1 1 2 3 5 8 13 21
 ~~~
-# PROGRAM No 17:- Write a computer program in C, which take integer input from user.
+# PROGRAM No:-17 Write a computer program in C, which take integer input from user.
 If entered value > 10, it will call a function, which prints multiplication table of of entered number, from 1 to 10, in following format:

  1 x 7 = 7

  2 x 7 = 14

  If entered value is between 6 to 10, then will be call another function, which print number of lines equal to entered number in following pattern:

            #
           #.#
          #...#
         #.....#
        #.......#

  for any other input it will display:

  Have a nice day!

 ~~~C
 #include<stdio.h>
 int main()